• About

 The Central

-If shabby chic is your style, head upstairs to the Vintage Lounge, which has a heated outdoor terrace, and the Ruby Room, where you can have dinner and cocktails are a speciality (also live music at weekends).
+If shabby chic is your style, head upstairs to the Restaurant, which has a New York-style kitchen and the Ruby Room, where you can have dinner and cocktails are a speciality (also live music at weekends).
+The Roof Terrace on the top floor has views over the town; here you can wine and dine under the stars.

 Drinks include Irish and imported craft beers which are on offer in the bar, where they also have a chalkboard of suggested beer and food pairings (more of this, please!), but they may not be mentioned in the restaurant, so be sure to ask about them.